Ministry of Justice & Department for Education linked dataset - England

 Ministry of Justice ARI 2020 | The MoJ Areas of Research Interest sets out the department’s critical evidence gaps. |

-- ADR UK Research Fellows outputs: Five ADR UK Research Fellows are undertaking pathfinder research using this dataset.
-Their publications including blogs and Data Insights will be available via the ADR UK project page.
+- For more ADR UK Research Fellows outputs: Five ADR UK Research Fellows are undertaking pathfinder research using this dataset.
+Find all their publications including blogs and Data Insights via the ADR UK project page.
 Sign up to our newsletter for updates.

 Accessing the data

 Access the MoJ-DfE linked dataset via the ONS Secure Research Service.
-Researchers who are fully accredited under the Digital Economy Act (2017) can apply for access.
+To apply to access this dataset:

-ADR UK is inviting applications for funding to conduct policy-relevant research using ADR England flagship datasets.
-Research fellows will address priority research questions, generate insights and demonstrate the value of ADR England data.
-Find out more about this funding opportunity on the UKRI funding finder.
+ADR UK funds policy-relevant research using ADR England flagship datasets.
+Research fellows address priority research questions, generate insights and demonstrate the value of ADR England data.
+These datasets are held securely within the Office for National Statistics (ONS) Secure Research Service or other trusted research environments.

 “I have done research on education policy and youth crime for a few years now using data from a number of countries, and this is probably the best data source that exists today in the world to study youth crime and links between education and crime.”